hanswillem/blender_batch_render_windows/README.md

 # Blender Batch Render

-## These files can be used in Blender to make a render queue, edit the queue and batch render all the files in the queue in one go.
+## Render files in a queue with multiple machines

 ### Install instructions